 I can freely admit that I read this book not once, but twice, in my pursuit to give it a thorough review.
-THE SEEDS is almost a perfect of example of too much narrative on top of intriguing art.
-It isn’t until you get to the point where Astra is getting her work assigment about half way through the book that it starts to get on track.
-The first pages seem to be for staging or ambience only.
+THE SEEDS is almost a perfect example of too much narrative on top of the intriguing art.
+It isn’t until you get to the point where Astra is getting her work assignment about halfway through the book that it starts to get on track.
+The first pages seem to be for staging or ambiance only.
 The future is grim.
 Got it.
 There is a wall.
 Got it.
 It only needed a page or so to get this done.

 It’s a Slow Start, Charlie…

 As stated before, the glimmer of hope is seen as Astra is working her journalistic chops.
 He’s tasked with getting a fake story about a local club.
 When she thinks this is a shallow pursuit, she trips on a meeting in a back alley.
 With an alien.
-Duh dun dun.
-The story has potential to be a little bit of Children of Men meets X-Files.
+Duh dun.
+The story has the potential to be a few Children of Men meets X-Files.
 But it has a ways to go.
-With a story arc that is executed over a total of four books it will need to really get going.
+With a story arc that is executed over a total of four books, it will need to really get going.
 Less atmosphere, more plot.

 The art by David Aja is cool.
-It’s an Andy Warhol-esqe style with two colours – black and green.
-Each frame looks like a picture was taken and it was drained of all its colours.
+It’s an Andy Warhol-esqe style with two colors – black and green.
+Each frame looks like a picture was taken and it was drained of all its colors.
 It is quite suitable for the story and the lack of color or detail don’t divert from the narrative.